Problemas Conocidos

 Driver Station randomly disabled

-Issue: The Driver Station contains tighter safety mechanisms in 2024 to protect against control issues.
+Issue: The Driver Station contains tighter safety mechanisms introduced in 2024 to protect against control issues.
 Some teams have seen this cause the robot to disable.

 Workaround: There are multiple potential causes for tripping the safety mechanisms.